 How does a major enterprise like Raycom with 50 different locations—which means 50 different jurisdictions, local ordinances, systems of operation, and topics of concern—manage such a large operation?
 How have they been able to scale so quickly and successfully?

-I recently had the opportunity to talk with James Jefferies, Senior Director of IT Development and a long-time employee at Raycom.
+I also had the opportunity to talk with James Jefferies, Senior Director of IT Development and a long-time employee at Raycom.
 Careful planning and execution, he explained, has been the key to their success.

 For Raycom, setting up drone operations required four essential steps.